Skip To Main Content

 Voters Elect Three Members to the Board of Education

 Each of the three new board of education terms will begin July 1, 2025.
 The first two seats carry five-year terms, and third carries a two-year term.
 The two candidates who receive the most votes will receive the five-year terms.
 The two five-year term seats are currently held by John Wright and Jaclyn teRiele.
 The two-year term seat is currently held by interim member Christopher Stransky, who was appointed after Board Member Jordan Deleel stepped down.
+Candidates are listed alphabetically:

 Also on the Ballot...